JChoptiany/Data-structures/README.md

   * empty() - checks if the list is empty
   * find() - returns index of searched value, returns -1 if element not found
   * remove() - removes element at selected index
-  * at() -  access specified element with bounds checking
+  * at() -  accesses specified element with bounds checking
   * popFront() - removes the first element
   * popBack() - removes the last element